jasminas6389/sep10-freedom-project/blog/entry01.md

 While researching about jewelry designers I search up "how do u use tech in jewelry design industry” I found a good article that talked about how you can try on the jewelry virtually to see if the design will look good on. the article was "https://www.jaesjewelers.com/blogs/news/how-technology-is-shaping-jewelry-design-in-2025".
 "3D Printing: Precision and Creativity Augmented Reality (AR) Try-Ons: Virtual Elegance".
 In the article it stated that you can use 3d printing.

 ## Engineering Design Process
 We haven't started yet but we picked our topics and what we are going to make the project about.
 For me I picked Medical Practice because of my intrests in this topic and what more I want to learn about.
+We have also started little bit of our research but not fully started yet.
+For the project I'm planning how I'm going to start it and what I may add.
 ## Skills

 [Next](entry02.md)